Buying Guides

 tv with a mountain wallpaper

-The best reasons to select an LCD TV are the high resolution, superb color, energy efficiency, and the lack of screen burn-in after prolonged use.
+The best reasons to select an LCD TV are the high resolution, high definition, superb color, energy efficiency, better contrast, and the lack of screen burn-in after prolonged use.
 Downsides include limited viewing angles and brightness.
 Because of these pros and cons, LCD TVs are great for your living room, where you sit directly in front of it, but not the best choice when you need it to be viewed from multiple perspectives.
+For example, if you’re planning to use gaming consoles or, even more so, if you invite other gamers.

 LCD TVs are the most affordable option, so if price is your top concern, start your shopping with this type.